-If you are hooked on Tramadol and consider quitting it, you should know what to expect.
-While you will likely experience unpleasant and quite painful symptoms, you are usually not in physical danger.
+If someone is hooked on Tramadol and consider quitting it, they should know what to expect.
+While they will likely experience unpleasant and quite painful symptoms, patients are usually not in physical danger.

 The withdrawal effects should fade after several weeks.
-But for safety reasons, you should not withdraw from Tramadol without professional assistance.
-That is especially important if you are addicted to Tramadol or other substances.
+But for safety reasons, individuals should not withdraw from Tramadol without professional assistance.
+That is especially important if they are addicted to Tramadol or other substances.

 Symptoms and Timeline of Tramadol Withdrawal

 All traces of Tramadol will disappear within three days.
 During that stage, patients will experience withdrawal symptoms: